Skver (Hasidic dynasty)

 Skver (also Skvir, Skvere, Skwere, or Square; סקװיראָ) is a Chasidic dynasty founded by Rebbe Yitzchok Twersky in the city of Skver (known in Yiddish), or Skvyra, in present-day Ukraine during the mid-19th century.
 Adherents of the rebbes of Skver are known as Skverer Hasidim.

 The Skver dynasty is a branch of the Chernobyl dynasty.
 Its founder, Rebbe Yitzchok, also known as Reb Itzikl, was one of the eight sons of Rabbi Mordechai, the Maggid of Chernobyl.

-There are currently three rebbes of the Skverer dynasty:
+There are three rebbes of the Skverer dynasty: